alterxyz/chatgpt-exporter-time-lookup/README.md

 Your contributions are welcome!
 Feel free to fork this repository, make your changes, and submit a pull request.

+## To-Do

+- [ ] Handling if content contains key words.
+- [ ] Fast copy to clipboard, like just press enter then the most recent date will be copied to clipboard
+- [ ] Release(first time in my life LOL!)

 ## License

 This project is under the MIT License.